Thomas Wolsey: Downfall and death

-In keeping with his practice of erecting magnificent buildings at Hampton Court, Westminster and Oxford, Wolsey had planned a magnificent tomb at Windsor by Benedetto da Rovezzano and Giovanni da Maiano, but he was buried in Leicester Abbey (now Abbey Park) without a monument.
+In keeping with his practice of erecting magnificent buildings at Hampton Court, Westminster and Oxford, Wolsey had planned a magnificent tomb at Windsor by Benedetto da Rovezzano and Giovanni da Maiano.
 Henry VIII contemplated using the impressive black sarcophagus for himself, but Lord Nelson now lies in it, in the crypt of St. Paul's Cathedral.

 Henry often receives credit for artistic patronage that properly belongs to Wolsey.

 Mistress and issue

 Wolsey lived in a "non-canonical" marriage for around a decade with a woman called Joan Larke of Yarmouth, Norfolk.
 The edict that priests, regardless of their functions or the character of their work, should remain celibate had not been wholeheartedly accepted in England.

-Wolsey subsequently had two children, both before he was made bishop: a son, Thomas Wynter (born circa 1510), and a daughter, Dorothy (born circa 1512), both of whom lived to adulthood.
+Wolsey had two children, both before he was made bishop: a son, Thomas Wynter (born circa 1510), and a daughter, Dorothy (born circa 1512), both of whom lived to adulthood.
 The son was sent to live with a family in Willesden and tutored in his early years by Maurice Birchinshaw.
 He later married and had children of his own.
 Dorothy was adopted by John Clansey, and was in due course placed in the convent at Shaftesbury Abbey.
 Following the dissolution of the monasteries under Thomas Cromwell she was awarded a pension.

-Following his rapid promotion, Larke became a source of embarrassment to Wolsey, who arranged for her marriage to George Legh of Adlington, in Cheshire, circa 1519.
+Following his rapid promotion, Larke became a source of embarrassment to Wolsey, who arranged for her marriage to George Legh of Adlington, Cheshire, circa 1519.
 He provided the dowry.
 Henry VIII had a mansion built for Legh at Cheshunt Great House.